Uh Huh (Julia Michaels song)

-"Uh Huh" is a song recorded by American singer and songwriter Julia Michaels from her third extended play Nervous System (2017), served as the second track of the EP.
-The song was written by Michaels, Justin Tranter and its producers Mattias Larsson and Robin Fredriksson, who composed the duo Mattman & Robin.
+"Uh Huh" is a song recorded by American singer and songwriter Julia Michaels from her third extended play Nervous System (2017), and served as the second track of the EP.
+The song was written by Michaels, Justin Tranter and producers Mattias Larsson and Robin Fredriksson, who composed the duo Mattman & Robin.
 The song was released by Republic Records as the second single from Nervous System on June 2, 2017.
 "Uh Huh" is a midtempo guitar-driven punk pop song that talks about the fight of mind and emotion.
-Michaels described as “the feeling of the breath before the kiss”.
+Michaels described it as "the feeling of the breath before the kiss".

-It was accompanied by a music video directed by Emil Nava premiered on her Vevo channel on July 24, 2017.
+It was accompanied by a music video directed by Emil Nava and premiered on her Vevo channel on July 24, 2017.

 Background and writing

 "Uh Huh" was written in April 2017 by Julia Michaels, Justin Tranter, Robin Fredriksson and Mattias Larsson.
-About the idea of the song, Michaels said "I really wanted to capture that initial feeling of being next to somebody that you want so bad to kiss you...and it hasn't happened yet."
+When talking about the idea of the song, Michaels said "I really wanted to capture that initial feeling of being next to somebody that you want so bad to kiss you...and it hasn't happened yet."

 Recording and composition

 Recording sessions for the song took place at Wolf Cousins Studios, Stockholm, Sweden and MXM Studios, Los Angeles, California and was engineered by Sam Holland and Cory Bice with assistance from Jeremy Lertola.
-The producers of the song, Mattman & Robin, did the programming and played drums, percussion, toms, guitar, bass, piano, synths and claps and background vocals were provided by Michaels and Tranter.
-Mark “Spike” Stent mixed the track and Randy Merrill completed the audio mastering at Sterling Sound, New York City.
+The producers of the song, Mattman & Robin, did the programming and played drums, percussion, toms, guitar, bass, piano, synths and claps with the background vocals being provided by Michaels and Tranter.
+Mark "Spike" Stent mixed the track and Randy Merrill completed the audio mastering at Sterling Sound, New York City.